 1) Michael Jackson on “Somebody’s Watching Me” by Rockwell (1984)

-Hearing that song on the radio nowadays you would think to yourself, “Is that Michael Jackson singing the hook?
-I mean that really really sounds like Michael Jackson!
-Who’s song is that?”
+Hearing that song on the radio nowadays you would think to yourself, “That really really sounds like Michael Jackson, but why is he on this song?”
 Well, that song was the one hit by Rockwell.
-How does an unknown singer pretending to sing in an English accent get THE Michael Jackson to sing uncredited backup for him?
+How does an unknown singer [affecting an English accent] get THE Michael Jackson to sing uncredited backup for him?
 Simple: just be the son of Motown CEO Berry Gordy.
 What, did you think they just met at a Dairy Quen and started hanging out?

 2) Prince on “A Love Bazaar” by Sheila E (1985)